Noah-Huppert/infobright-backup-check/RUN-BOOK.md

 Each release provides the exact command one should run to deploy that release to AWS.

 [GitHub releases page](https://github.com/aminopay/infobright-backup-check/releases).

+# DataDog Dashboard
+Metrics like error count and run duration are graphed in the [Infobright Backup Check DataDog Dashboard](https://app.datadoghq.com/dash/889950/infobright-backup-check?live=true&page=0&is_auto=false&from_ts=1534258488237&to_ts=1534431288237&tile_size=m).

+Use the error count graph to see exactly which function failed to run due to an error.

+Use the run duration graph to see if any Lambda functions are taking less or more time to finish than they usually do.

 # View Logs
 Logs can be found in [AWS CloudWatch](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:prefix=/aws/lambda/dev-ib).